Sample Customer Discovery Brief: Lawn Care Software

 LawnSite.com (Most Important)

-- Active comparison discussion between Jobber, RealGreen, and custom solutions.
+- Comparison discussion between Jobber, RealGreen, and custom solutions.

 - Direct pain point thread.
 Engage with empathy, not sales.